 Filing and paying taxes can be a hassle each year, but it doesn’t have to be expensive.
-Besides paying attention to money-saving tips when filing your return, being aware of which tax breaks to claim on your return can help you maximize your potential tax refund.
+In addition to understanding which tax breaks to claim, make sure to pay attention to these money-saving tips when filing your return.

 1. Keep Receipts Throughout the Year